AwrelH/unitsConverter/README.md

 1. Choose `Deploy Branch` method, automatic or manual, I choose manual.
 1. Heroku will do its job connecting, and create a link to page.
 1. When message `Your app was successfully deployed` is recieved you can `view` the site.

+# Future addons
+There are possibilities to add more units to the program.

+One could also add a random() to generate examples of values within in each function.